asalut/fooddatabase/README.md

 # wikifoodie
+A wiki for foods.
 Because all other available food databases in the net are not free.
-What a bummer.
+Bummer.

 # app overview
 - CRUD for food/ingredient along its data
 - REST APIs for food CRUD
 - UI for food CRUD

-## future
+**future**
 - CRUD for user
+- User login
+- Approval for adding and updating a food
+  - vote-based approval
+  - time-based automatic approval

 # tech specs
 - Java